scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-62.md

 ---
 layout: answer
 title: "The keys used to identify data stored in Amazon S3 must be"
-blurb: "According to the Amazon S3 docs, Keys can be any string, and they can be constructed to mimic hierarchical attributes.
-Alternatively, you can use S3 O"
+blurb: "<p>According to the Amazon S3 <a href="https://aws.amazon.com/s3/faqs/">docs,</a> <q> Keys can be any string, and they can be constructed to mimic hierarch"
 quid: 62
 ---